China–Japan–South Korea trilateral summit: 4th trilateral summit (2011)

 Because the previous three summit meetings covered a wide range of world issues, they did not produce any concrete outcome.
 There was no agreement on North Korea's nuclear development or on the March and September 2010 incidents involving North Korea.
 Moreover, although the leaders of the three countries had agreed to set up a permanent secretariat headquartered in Seoul to facilitate trilateral cooperation, it has still not been implemented.
 The three leaders had also agreed to strengthen mutual understanding and trust, expand cooperation in trade, investment, finance, and environmental protection.
-Not much progress has been achieved in these areas as well over the past one year.

 The fourth meeting was held in the wake of the nuclear accident at Fukushima and the natural disaster in Japan.
 Prime Minister Kan Naoto proposed to hold the summit in Fukushima to convey the message to the world that Fukushima has already become a safe place.
 The Japanese government hoped that if the heads of the three countries gather in the crisis-stricken city, radiation fears will be mitigated.
 However, due to logistic problems, the meeting could not be held in Fukushima and instead was held in Tokyo.

 While Japan was accused of not providing its neighbours with accurate information when radioactive materials leaked at Fukushima, the summit led to agreement to establish an emergency notification system, enhance cooperation among experts, and share information in the event of emergencies.

 5th trilateral summit (2012)

 14 May 2012, Leaders from China, Japan, and South Korea concluded the Fifth Trilateral Summit Meeting and signed the Trilateral Agreement for the Promotion, Facilitation and Protection of Investment (hereinafter referred as the Trilateral Agreement) at a summit in Beijing.
 The Trilateral Agreement represents a stepping stone towards a three-way free trade pact to counter global economic turbulence and to boost economic growth in Asia.

-According to a joint declaration, the three nations will further enhance the “future-oriented comprehensive cooperative partnership” to unleash vitality into the economic growth of the three countries, accelerate economic integration in East Asia, and facilitate economic recovery and growth in the world.
+According to a joint declaration, the three nations will further enhance the "future-oriented comprehensive cooperative partnership" to unleash vitality into the economic growth of the three countries, accelerate economic integration in East Asia, and facilitate economic recovery and growth in the world.

 In the joint declaration, the three nations list directions and prioritization of future cooperation, which includes enhancing mutual political trust, deepening economic and trade cooperation, promoting sustainable development, expanding social, people-to-people and cultural exchanges, and strengthening communication and coordination in regional and international affairs.

 Among all these proposals, the signing of the Trilateral Agreement and the decision to endorse the recommendation from the trade ministers to launch the trilateral FTA negotiations within this year are at the top of the priority list in deepening economic and trade cooperation.